pandosme/privateCA/README.md

 6. On tab "CA initialize", double click to edit "Set CA settings here".
 7. Click Deploy
 8. Click the inject node "Initialize CA".
 9. Open Browser and goto http://address:8443/ui.
-You are good to go...
+You should be good to go...

 It is recommeded to add authetication in the settings.js file.